Gabriel Carabajal: Patronato

 On 22 June 2018, Carabajal signed for Patronato, also in the first division.
 He scored a career-best six goals for the side during the season, as the club avoided relegation.

 Unión Santa Fe

 On 4 July 2019, Carabajal agreed to a three-year contract with Unión de Santa Fe, with the club acquiring 50% of his economic rights.

 Argentinos Juniors

 On 17 February 2021, after just five matches in the previous campaign, Carabajal joined Argentinos Juniors on loan until December.
 A regular starter, he was bought outright by the club on 19 December, for a US$ 500,000 fee.

 Santos

-On 12 August 2022, Carabajal was announced at Campeonato Brasileiro Série A side Santos, signing a four-year contract, for a rumoured fee of US$ 1.5 million.
+On 12 August 2022, Carabajal was announced at Campeonato Brasileiro Série A side Santos, signing a four-year contract, for a rumoured fee of US$1.5 million.
 He made his debut for the club ten days later, starting in a 1–0 home win over São Paulo.

 Carabajal scored his first goal for the club on 25 October 2022, netting his side's second in a 3–2 away loss against Flamengo.

+Loans to Vasco da Gama and Puebla

+On 20 April 2023, Carabajal was loaned to Vasco da Gama until the end of the year, with a buyout clause.
+On 25 August, after just six appearances for the club, his loan was cut short and he moved to Liga MX side Puebla also in a temporary deal.

+Newell's Old Boys

+Carabajal rescinded his contract with Santos on 4 July 2024, and signed a 18-month deal with Newell's Old Boys the following day.